RMMR-Group/RMMR-Group.github.io/idea_vms.md

 * Linux Template: *copy from list above*

+## Troubleshooting issues with linux builds

+The account that is used to mount the Windows files system on the linux VM is configured to have its password expire intermittently.
+When this happens, linux builds will fail, reporting that the source files do not exist.
+The solution to this is to reset the password of the appropriate account.

+To find the username and password used by the linux builds, run `ideassh` from the IDEA command prompt.
+This opens a terminal in the linux command prompt, in which you can type `cat cifs-credentials.txt`.
+The contents of that file define the username and password that the linux machine to mount the Windows file system.

+On the Windows VM, use the User Accounts control panel to find the user named in the linux cifs-credentials.txt file, and update that user's password to match the password given in cifs-credentials.txt.
+Once you update the password, linux builds should work again.

 ## Assigned IP addresses

 |	| VE11C Linux  | VE11C Win    | XA30A Linux  | XA30A Win    |